ITA-TECNOLOGIA/BodyFlow/README.md

 `$ pip install -r requirements.txt`

 Additionally, the installation of **PyTorch** library is needed.
+This repo has been tested with cuda-enabled torch version 1.8.1, torchvision 0.9.1 and torchaudio 0.8.1 installed via pip.
 Please refer to the official website [Pytorch Webpage](https://pytorch.org/) to obtain the correct PyTorch version according to your CUDA version.
 You may know the CUDA version by running `nvcc --version` in the prompt.

 *Note: The command `nvidia-smi` also provides the CUDA version, and it can be different from the previous command, so this might be the real CUDA version.*